awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 They could take control of creation and implement their own creation process.
 As a customer did this it lead them to ask
 “how can I ensure that there does not already exist a branch key for this id?”
-This question is fundamental any branch key creation process.
+This question is fundamental to any branch key creation process.
 Since a GUID is very generally unique -- but it is possible to have such a collision.